 Montana's law does not contain any "libel exception."
 The Sible case was a defamation action against a newspaper and its reporter.
 The Court held that the reporter waived the privilege as to his notes when he testified.
 The legislature subsequently changed the law to avoid that result.

 The statute does not contain a "libel exception," and does not differentiate between libel cases and any other litigation.
 The express terms of the statute, however, do not address jury instructions or presumptions that no source exists, or presumptions of actual malice.
 The author believes the stated policies of the statute should prohibit adverse instructions or presumptions, but the issue has not been addressed by any Nebraska court.
 The author is aware of instances in which media defendants in libel cases have intentionally waived privilege protection in order to more vigorously defend against libel claims.

 NRS 49.275 does not distinguish between libel cases and other cases.
 The Nevada Supreme Court, however, has held that "once a media litigant has invoked the protection of the news shield statute to resist discovery, the defendant may not later rely on the privileged information as a defense."
 Diaz v.
-Eighth Judicial District Court, 116 Nev.
+Eighth Judicial Dist.
+Court, 116 Nev.
 88, 993 P.2d 50, 59 (2000).
 It has also held that "to the extent that a plaintiff in a defamation action is required to prove that a media litigant either knew that the published information was false or acted in reckless disregard of the truth, an assertion of the shield statute may result in discovery sanctions."
 Id. at n.6.

 In Laxalt v.
 McClatchy, 116 F.R.D.
 438 (D. Nev.
 1987), the court explained that there was no exception to the privilege for defamation cases.
 Id. at 452.
 It also explained the consequences of invocation of the statute: